Reading Time: 3 minutes

 Among the most important benefits of controlled movement and exercise are increased metabolic rate; increased insulin sensitivity; improved glycemic control and decreased risk of cardiovascular disease.

-Some studies have even shown exercise can reduce the incidence of type 2 diabetes by 50 percent and be twice as effective as standard insulin in treating this chronic and dangerous condition, which is now impacting the health of millions of Canadians.
+Some studies have even shown exercise can reduce the incidence of type 2 diabetes by 50 per cent and be twice as effective as standard insulin in treating this chronic and dangerous condition, which is now impacting the health of millions of Canadians.

 Based on this knowledge, kinesiologists (Ed. note: Kinesiology is the scientific study of human body movement) have long recommended that type 2 diabetics participate in a minimum of 150 minutes of moderate-to-vigorous-intensity aerobic exercise each week.
 This movement regimen should be combined with resistance exercises two to three times a week.